Authentic Oven FAQ

 Q: Where should I push the ash/fire to when it is heated?

 A: When you are ready to cook the ash can be pushed to the back and/or sides of the oven.
+When moving the fire after an hour of heating all you are doing is making room for cooking so it doesn’t matter where you put the fire around the circumference.

 Q: How do I clean away the ash from my cooking surface?